 What to Do

-By no means are mountain lion targeting humans.
+By no means are mountain lions targeting humans.
 The attacks are so few that to even hear of one a year is a record-breaking statistic.
 Sadly though, the mortality rate of a lion attack is high.
 They attack their prey by surprise.
 Typically with an elevate pounce where they can aim for the deer, elk, or other small prey by the neck or head to kill and minimize injury to themselves quickly.
 Still, we can avoid and also survive attacks by lions.

 Try and recreate in the middle of the day.
 Most cat activity happens during the twilight hours of sunrise and sunset.
 Like bears, try and hike with friends.
 If you do encounter a lion, be calm and confident.
 Never run.
 Talk loudly and try and make yourself look big.
 In the case of an attack, use whatever possible to defend yourself.
 Fight back.